 The bus and train stations are on the other bank of the Salzach to the historic sights.
 The centre is walkable – a bus network serves outlying areas.
 A single ticket bought on board is €2.70, a 24-hour pass €6, €4 in advance.

 Tourist-swamped Salzburg is filled with hotels.
-Most are of the traditional and upper-bracket variety, including the legendary Sacher Salzburg and the Hotel Stein, both with stellar views over the Salzach river.
+Most are of the traditional and upper-bracket variety, including the legendary Sacher Salzburg on Schwarzstraße and the nearby Hotel Stein on Giselakai, both with stellar views over the Salzach river.

-Also central but cheaper are the Best Western Hotel Imlauer Stieglbräu with its typical local restaurant, the themed Hotel Mozart and the Lasserhof, a steal online.
-The German half-hostel, half-budget chain MEININGER also recently set up in Salzburg, though not in as central a location as its name would suggest.
+Also central but cheaper are the Hotel Imlauer & Bräu with its typical local restaurant on Rainerstraße, the themed Hotel Mozart on Franz-Josef-Straße and the Lasserhof on Lasserstraße, a steal online.
+The German half-hostel, half-budget chain MEININGER City Center is not as central as its name would suggest, stuck out on Fürbergstraße near Salzburg Gnigl station.

 The main bar hubs are a short stretch of Rudolfskai between main Staatsbrücke and Mozartsteg Bridge; and further west along the river, around Anton-Neumayr-Platz.
-Stiegl is the local beer of choice, which you can sample immediately out of the station at the Corner am Bahnhof with its old beer ads.
+Stiegl is the local beer of choice, which you can sample immediately out of the station at the Corner am Bahnhof with its old beer ads and local regulars.

-More tourist-friendly is the Stieglkeller with its panoramic beer garden.
-Locals flock to the larger Biergarten at the 17th-century Augustiner Bräustübl Mülln, where you choose your own mug, wash it, and present it to the full-figured beer pourer before finding a spot outside.
+More tourist-friendly is the Stieglkeller on Festungsgasse, with its panoramic beer garden.
+Locals flock to the larger Biergarten at the 17th-century Augustiner Bräustübl Mülln on Augustinergasse, where you choose your own mug, wash it, and present it to the full-figured beer pourer before finding a spot outside.
 In the monastery complex within, the Gambrinus-Saal is where TV football is screened.

 There are several expat pubs: crowded basement Shamrock and nearby evening-only O’Malley’s are just over Staatsbrücke on Rudolfskai.
-Deeper into the historic centre, The Dubliner opens from 3pm at weekends, 4pm during the week.
-Murphy’s Law is set up the pleasant cobbled street of Gstättengasse and big on TV football.
-It’s also a meeting place for local amateur team Celtic Rovers.
+Deeper into the historic centre, on Kaigasse The Dubliner opens until 2am every night.
+Murphy’s Law is set up on the pleasant cobbled street of Gstättengasse and big on TV football.